- Web Browser

 Generate the app

 Press Enter.
-Rocket builds from your image and prompt.From here, continue as in Method 1, starting at Select your framework.
+Rocket builds from your image and prompt.From here, continue just like in Method 1, starting at Select your framework.
 You will choose a stack, select screens, and watch the build progress.

 Method 4: Use a template